The Summer Car Prep Checklist Most Bundaberg Drivers Forget

 Tyre Pressure Changes You're Not Monitoring

+Everyone checks tyre pressure occasionally.
+What most people don't realise is how dramatically summer heat affects those readings.
 Tyre pressure increases roughly 1 PSI for every 5 degrees Celsius temperature rise.
 Your tyres inflated perfectly at 20 degrees in your garage will be overinflated after sitting in direct sun at 40 degrees.

 Overinflated tyres reduce contact patch with the road, affecting braking performance and traction.
 Underinflated tyres generate excessive heat through increased rolling resistance, creating blowout risks on hot asphalt.